-are implementing a customer education programme he area of maintenance and care of clothes. control the working conditions and remuneration uppliers, conducted audits at factories in Bangladesh regarding npliance by suppliers with the LPP Code of Conduct.
+- We are implementing a customer education programme in the area of maintenance and care of clothes. - We control the working conditions and remuneration of suppliers, - We conducted audits at factories in Bangladesh regarding compliance by suppliers with the LPP Code of Conduct.